Nicolas-Puccio/Nicolas-Puccio/README.md

 - 👋 Hi, I’m @Nicolas-Puccio from Argentina
-- 👀 I’m interested in Fullstack dev, PC/VR game dev, and blockchain
+- 👀 I’m interested in Fullstack dev, and PC/VR game dev
-- 🌱 currently learning MERN stack, Unreal Engine 5, and Solidity
+- 🌱 currently learning Node.js, and Unity

 <!---
 Nicolas-Puccio/Nicolas-Puccio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.